cubermitis/HackFest2024/HF-Advance/README.md

 ![Buttons](images/buttons.png)

-When ready, reset the game (to make sure the input buffer is cleared) and enter the input in the pause menu.
-This will confirm that the cheat is correct.
+When ready, reset the game (to make sure the input buffer is cleared) and enter the buttons in the pause menu.
+A map will appear to confirm that the cheat is correct.

 ![Flag 2](images/flag2.png)